Knowledge Hub

 • How the seller can make sure the buyer doesn’t adversely affect the company’s results and thus artificially skew the performance figures

-If part of the purchase price will be held back by the buyer following completion, for example to meet potential claims under the seller’s warranties and indemnities, this can be put into an escrow account with a third party such as a bank or lawyer, with a mechanism put in place that describes the escrow arrangements and makes provision for when and how monies will be released.
+If part of the purchase price will be held back by the buyer following completion, for example, to meet potential claims under the seller’s warranties and indemnities, this can be put into escrow and only released when certain terms have been met.

 Completion

-Execution of the SPA and completion (when the shares are transferred) often, but not always, takes place simultaneously.
-The SPA will need to describe in detail what happens at completion, for example:
+The SPA needs to describe in detail what happens at completion, for example:

-• The exact procedure at completion (handing over signed documents, transfer of funds, holding of necessary board meetings, etc)
+• What will happen (handing over signed documents, transfer of funds, holding of necessary board meetings, etc)

 • Execution of the stock transfer form and handing over of share certificates